TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 | -------- | ------------| -------- |
 | Image | raw file or PNG | There can be mulitple Image |
 | Camera Health status | boolean | '0' indicate power is low |

+## Testing
+To test the actual written code, a dummy data table will be created strictly for testing different senerio with preset value.

 ## BOM
 | Item     | Part Number | Quantity | Price/Unit     | Total Cost |